Serengeti Girls Run

-This exclusive, purpose-driven opportunity will raise funds towards programs for the empowerment of girls, specifically focused on providing opportunities to become leaders in conservation.
-The run covers a flexible, multi-stage distance of 21km per day over 3 days.
-Whether on foot or supporting in the shadow vehicle, guests participating in this journey will also have the opportunity to engage with local girls and learn more about the Grumeti Fund's work in the region.
+The run involves a flexible, multi-stage distance of 21km per day.
+Whether on foot or supporting the runners in the shadow vehicle, participants will also be able to engage with local girls and learn more about the Grumeti Fund's work in the region.

 Every evening guests are able to enjoy guided evening game drives that provide a front-row seat to this exclusive 350,000-acre protected reserve.